maxpetul/C3X/README.md

 <img width="778" height="382" alt="image" src="https://github.com/user-attachments/assets/c4b88569-266b-4a1c-aed3-1806e7e8c35c" />

+## Roadmap

+If I have the time, I hope to:

+1. Add a Seasonal Cycle for art (spring/summer/fall/winter), like the Day/Night Cycle.
+This is not strictly part of Districts, but would be fully compatible.
+2. Add support for Ports and other general Naval Districts.

 ## Special Thanks
 1. [@maxpetul](https://github.com/maxpetul/) (I'm standing on the shoulders of giants!) and others whose work made C3X possible